 National Highway Traffic Safety Administration

-vehicle safety standards.
+enforces motor vehicle safety standards.
 NHTSA also promotes

 national and state highway safety related programs and

-including Click It or Ticket, impaired driving, child passenger safety and
+including Click It or Ticket, impaired driving, child

-manuals, recall lists, etc. are available through NHTSA.
+reports, program manuals, recall lists, etc. are available

 American Academy of Pediatrics

 The American Academy of Pediatrics is committed to the

 attainment of optimal physical, mental, and social health

 and well-being for all infants, children, adolescents and